 Without exception, every owner leaves his or her company.
 Whether you do it in style depends on the specific exit planning actions you take before you leave.

-“By the year 2005, virtually all closely-held and family-owned businesses will lose their primary owner to death or retirement.”
+“At some point, virtually all closely-held and family-owned businesses will lose their primary owner to death or retirement.”

-Dr. Joyce Brochaus, author of Succession Planning
+Dr. Joyce Brochaus, author of Succession Planning.

 If you see ownership change in your future, we can help you plan a successful business exit.
 We can help you answer the seven planning questions located on this page and identify qualified advisors to help you through the process.